kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

    the original instance was replaced; the kubelet fails the checkpoint with `Ready=False`, reason `SourcePodReplaced`, rather than checkpointing the new instance, and records the resolved UID in `status.sourcePodUID`.
-5. Requests the `RUNNING` post-checkpoint state from the CRI.
-Alpha always leaves the source Pod running, so this is fixed; the `Stopped` behavior and its user-facing field are deferred to the migration follow-up (see [Post-Checkpoint State Semantics](#post-checkpoint-state-semantics)).
+5. Selects the containers to checkpoint (all regular containers and running restartable init containers) and passes their IDs in `container_ids`.
+The runtime always leaves the source Pod running after the checkpoint; the `Stopped` behavior and its fields are deferred to the migration follow-up (see [Post-Checkpoint State Semantics](#post-checkpoint-state-semantics)).
 6. Captures the source Pod's metadata and spec, strips node-local and cluster-specific fields (see [Pod Specification and Metadata](#pod-specification-and-metadata)), and writes the result to